Cut the Crap...

 - Available with a 9.9Ah battery pack (RX 7) or 13.8Ah battery pack (RX14)

 The Lupine Betty RX is not your average kind of headlamp, weighing in at 500 grams with the smaller battery pack and 660 grams with the larger battery pack.
 It's not just for wearing on your head, it can also be mounted to your bike.

 With 11 different output modes, you should be able to get 1 hour of runtime in the highest output mode, will reaching 150 hours on the lowest output mode.
 The highest is claimed to reach 5000 lumens and the lowest at 30 lumens.
 The Betty RX shows the battery voltage on the head of the lamp as well as on the Bluetooth remote control.
 The Bluetooth remote control is a great feature, especially when riding a bike.
 The remote switch uses a battery indicator LED that can be switched of to conserve battery power.

-The Betty RX is supposed to be the brightest headlamp, but we haven't tested it, so we can't 100% confirm.
+The Betty RX is supposed to be the brightest rechargeable headlamp, but we haven't tested it, so we can't 100% confirm.

 Missing any headlamp in the list, that is proved to be brighter?
 Let us know.

 We're not talking about eBay listings with 1000000 lumens.

 What's the best headlamp?

 If you want to know what headlamps are the best, according to our testing, check out the link.

 If you're going to use a headlamp for jogging, none of the above headlamps would be a great fit.
 You'd better get something lightweight and the least amount of batteries ( a lithium-ion would be preferred).
 Not specifically the least amount but with the least weight and best balanced.